imranmatin23/fullstack-web-app-template/frontend/README.md

 # Frontend

 The frontend was created using the `create-react-app` CLI.
-Set the environment variables (picked up by React at runtime, see https://create-react-app.dev/docs/adding-custom-environment-variables/#adding-development-environment-variables-in-env) for the frontend to run locally in `.env`.
+To run the frontend locally, set the environment variables in `.env`.

-## Architecture

-TODO: Insert architecture diagram.

 ## Available Commands